blakeramos/JavaWebApp/README.md

 # Integrating Oracle DevCS with external Jenkins Server and IntelliJ IDE
 ## What is Jenkins and why is it important?
 * Jenkins is a server that allows for continuous integration and continuous development.
-A few features include regular deployment, daily backups, weekly cleanups, vulnerability scans, workflow enforment, and the list goes on.
+A few features include regular deployment, daily backups, weekly cleanups, vulnerability scans, workflow environment, and the list goes on.
 * Easy installation
 * Hundreds of plugins that allows Jenkins to integrate with practically every tool in the CI/CD delivery toolchain.
 * Distributed: Ability to work across multiple machines helping to drive test/deployment across multiple platforms faster.